 Trend No. 3: Automated background functionalities

 Now let’s talk about other kinds of automation techniques, those that aren’t visible to your customers in the same way as a live chat message or virtual shopper are.
 Here I refer to tools, like Skubana, which automate the processes you would usually do manually (like shipping labels, printing invoices, packing slips, etc.).
 This solution lets you monitor what your shoppers are buying, even automating the whole post-purchase process in your business, and helps you keep control over your inventory through multiple sales channels, including protecting your products from over-selling.
-And what’s more, everything can be handled from one place.

 These are some undoubtedly useful automation trends in ecommerce.
 But what happens when we narrow our perspective and focus on how automated loyalty program functionalities can upgrade your marketing?